Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Approach

-Linguistic Inquiry of Word Count (LIWC) \cite{boyd2022development} is a corpus analysis tool widely used in psychology to identify psychological properties of words such as "self-focus" (e.g., I, my, mine) vs. "other-focus" (e.g., you, yours, theirs) which are of great significance for examining social behaviors such as self-regulation and conformity.
+Linguistic Inquiry of Word Count (LIWC) \cite{boyd2022development} is a corpus analysis tool to identify psychological constructs such as "self-focus" and "morality", and therefore, is widely used for examining social behaviors such as self-regulation and conformity.

-To understand {cross-cultural linguistic variations in the manifestation of shame and pride}, we extracted the normalized distribution of psycho-social categories from the dialogues (shame+control vs pride+control for both movie industries) and examined their correlation with shame and pride.
-Please note that search keywords (See Table \ref{tab:search_keywords}) were removed from the LIWC dictionary to prevent overestimation of shame- (e.g., negative emotion) and pride-related categories (e.g., achievement).
+To understand {cross-cultural linguistic variations in the manifestation of shame and pride}, we computed the normalized distribution of psychosocial categories in LIWC from the dialogues and examined their correlation with shame and pride compared to the control set. {The search keywords used for building social emotions corpus (See Table \ref{tab:search_keywords}) were removed from the LIWC dictionary to prevent overestimation of shame- (e.g., negative emotion) and pride-related categories (e.g., achievement).}